AASeq/Revidere/README.md

 Health checks can be specified in comma-separated list.
 Each health check target will use its `kind` as a prefix and its `target` as host/path parameters.
-No custom configuration will be available.
+No custom configuration will be available and for HTTP checks, only GET method is supported.

 Example:
 ```env